clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixin.rst

 This command will add package-name to a bundle that is named after its parent repository.
 For example, if the RPM was provided locally, it will be added to the 'local' bundle.
-If it came from a repo that was added with :command:`mixin repo add` it will be added to a bundle named after the repo-name.
-If the `--bundle bundle-name` flag is provided the package will be added to `bundle-name` instead.
+If it came from a repo that was added with :command:`mixin repo add`, it will be added to a bundle named after the repo-name.
+If the `--bundle bundle-name` flag is provided, the package will be added to `bundle-name` instead.
 The `--build` flag tells :command:`mixin` to run a `mixer` build after adding the package.

 To add more than one RPM to your previously-created bundle, repeat the :command:`mixin package add` command and change the package name.
 Do not add the `--build` flag until all packages have been added.
-Once done adding packages run the following to create your local mix.
+Once done adding packages, run the following to create your local mix.

 .. code-block:: console